 Most kids smart, some vulnerable: The thing is, most kids don’t want to give trolls (or anybody) permission to torment them—unless, of course, peer pressure’s involved.
 If peers are involved, they’re likely to be messing with “Momo” together, as a kind of game, in effect “protecting” each other from emotional harm.
 They’re not likely to invite trouble unless they’re at risk or vulnerable in other ways, in which case caring adults in their lives are probably aware of their vulnerability.
 If not, those adults could talk with their child along the lines suggested just above and use “Momo” as an opportunity to let their kids know, again, that they love them, have their backs, and will do their best to provide whatever appropriate care is needed.

 Exactly what’s viral?: Think about what it is that’s going viral and why: Is it the threat itself or news of the threat?
 Whether it’s called a “game,” “challenge,” or “scare,” very often what we’re seeing is a viral response to it more than the thing itself.
 We’re reacting to the exposure of that creepy thing not the thing itself.
 After all, the photo of the bird-girl sculpture in Japan is definitely creepy, especially when the person who posts it zooms in on just the face.
-But the more we see it, the less of a problem it is (see “Stealth intelligence” below), right?
+But the more we see it (and the more of it $the less of a problem it is (see “Stealth intelligence” below), right?
 Because we start to dismiss it as a “been there, seen that” kind of thing.
+Which would be good, right?

 For further info